vitruv-tools/commit_based_continuous_integration_of_performance_models/README.md

 The project requires Java 13 and an Eclipse Modeling Tools 2021-09 instance with the installation of Xtext (from the Marketplace), PCM 5.0 (from [update site](https://updatesite.palladio-simulator.com/palladio-build-updatesite/releases/5.0.0)), Lombok (from [update site](https://projectlombok.org/p2)), Checkstyle (from [update site](https://checkstyle.org/eclipse-cs-update-site)), SoMoX (from [update site](https://updatesite.palladio-simulator.com/palladio-reverseengineering-somox-jamopp/nightly/)), JaMoPP (from [update site](https://updatesite.palladio-simulator.com/palladio-supporting-eclipsejavadevelopmenttools/nightly/)) and SDQ Commons 2.0 (from [update site](http://kit-sdq.github.io/updatesite/release/commons/2.0.0/)).

 Currently, further required plugins are contained within the Git submodules.
-After the submodules have been initialized, Vitruv needs to be setup according to its documentation, and the following plugins need to be imported into Eclipse:
+After the submodules have been initialized, Vitruv needs to be setup according to its documentation, in the CIPM-Pipeline directory `cipm.consistency.bridge.eclipse/cipm.consistency.base.shared/dep-generator`, the command `gradlew bundle copyBundles` needs to be executed, and the following plugins need to be imported into Eclipse:

 * From the CIPM-Pipeline:
     * cipm.consistency.base.shared
     * cipm.consistency.domains.im
     * cipm.consistency.domains.pcm
     * cipm.consistency.models.instrumentation
-* All from Vitruv
+* All from Vitruv and Palladio-Build-Coding-Conventions
 * From Vitruv-Domains-ComponentBasedSystems:
     * tools.vitruv.domains.java
     * tools.vitruv.domains.pcm